How you should name your cover letter and resume

 - PDF’s are usually virus free

-- PDF’s won’t be modified accidently.
+- PDF’s won’t be modified accidentally.
 Word documents can be modified.

 - Not all word documents open up well on Mac’s.
 I may work in Microsoft’s back yard, but I work off a Mac and often times the formatting of Word documents is sketchy at best.